 Registrants will be granted access to course materials and recordings for 60 days after each session.

-This initial session is focussed on building trust and safety in the group and getting to know each other.
-We will take an in-depth look at the concept of psychological safety, discuss why it is essential to organizational BIPOC inclusion initiatives, and explore how intersectionality factors in.
+This initial session is focused on building trust and safety in the group and getting to know each other.
+We will take an in-depth look at the concept of psychological safety, discuss why it is essential to organizational BIPOC inclusion initiatives, and explore how intersectionality and colonization factors in.

 Colonization has created a world in which White/European people hold the most privilege.
-This has significant impacts on BIPOC inclusion in the workplace.
-We will explore how White privilege can lead to guilt and fragility, as well as identifying and coming to terms with our own privileges across a range of dimensions.
+This has significant impacts on BIPOC inclusion, yet identifying and coming to terms with our own privileges can be uncomfortable.
+We will explore how White privilege leads to guilt and fragility, as well as identifying and coming to terms with our own privileges across a range of dimensions.

-BIPOC inclusion isn’t only about diversifying staff – it's also about fostering workplaces where BIPOC staff have real power.
+BIPOC inclusion isn’t only about hiring BIPOC staff – its also about fostering workplaces where their perspectives are valued, and where they can grow and thrive as their true selves.
 We will discuss how to map power flows, how power is shared (and with who), and explore best practices for democratizing power in your organization.

 Mentorship may get all the attention, but it can only do so much on its own.
-We will discuss the differences between these three terms, best mentorship practices, and the many benefits of allyship and sponsorship to BIPOC staff, and the whole organization.
+We will discuss the differences between these three terms, best mentorship practices and structures, as well as exploring how allyship and sponsorship can support mentorship efforts, as well as bring standalone benefits.

-Viewing JEDI (Justice, Equity, Diversity, and Inclusion) through the lens of empathy, her decolonized, intersectional approach has helped organizations build capacity by implementing JEDI-focused training, events, communities of practice, peer networks, and advocacy campaigns.
-By centering underserved communities including BIPOC, youth, and 2SLGBTQIA+, she helps organizations understand how colonial structures impact organizational health
+Anna-Liza Badaloo (she/her) of Anemochory Consulting is a facilitator, un-learner, and inclusive communicator.
+Viewing JEDI (Justice, Equity, Diversity, and Inclusion) through the lens of empathy, her decolonized, intersectional approach helps organizations build capacity by implementing communities of practice, trainings, and empathy-driven frameworks designed to foster organizational justice.
+By centering equity-deserving communities, she helps organizations understand how colonial structures impact organizational health.

 Session 1: Settler Colonialism 101